b2slab/genedise/README.md

 The files and directories of this project are proceded by a number that indicates the chronological order of their execution.
 Scripts are stored in `Rmd` files.
 Their outputs are saved in folders sharing their prefix.
+The most relevant prefixes are:

+* 2X_: analysis on the STRING network
+* 4X_: analysis on the OmniPath network
+* 6X_: plots and models combining both networks (depends on the execution of the 2X an 4X scripts)

 # Reproducibility